kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-02-expose-service-apigateway.md

   export DOMAIN={CLUSTER_DOMAIN} #This is a Kyma domain or your custom subdomain e.g. api.mydomain.com.
   ```

 3. Create a Gateway CR.
+Skip this step if you use a Kyma domain instead of your custom domain.
 Run:

    ```bash
    cat <<EOF | kubectl apply -f -